fpco/ide-backend/README.md

      * Test-suite modificatons:

         - Test for #134: multiple changes to TH dependent files in one second
-        - Test for #150: no ID info for top-level splices (both 7.4 and 7.8)
         - Test for #32: Internal paths in error messages
         - Test for #50: Async problem with snippet interrupt
         - Test for fpco/fpco/#3043: constraints in monotypes